Switzerland: Mountain Agriculture

 CFAN 3503 - 3.0 credits

-This is an embedded course with on-campus class time during spring semester prior to departure.
-Students must both register for this course, and complete the study abroad application.
+This is an embedded course with 6 on-campus classes that begin the week after spring break prior to departure.
+Students must both complete the study abroad application and register for this course.

 *Fulfills the Experiential Learning Experience requirement.

 * For more detailed information, see the program syllabus.
 (Coming soon!)